TrellixVulnTeam/microblog_EG2S/README.md

    >c:\users\abhishek\dev\HelloWold>workon HelloWold

- 8. Now you are done with setting up virtual environment, let's install few more packages which are specifically required in order to run our web application,you can install all other essential packages from requirements.txt
+ 8. Now you are done with setting up virtual environment, let's install few more packages which are specifically required in order
+    To run our web application, you can install all other essential packages from requirements.txt

     >(HelloWold) c:\users\abhishek\dev\HelloWold>pip install -r requirements.txt